Contact

 Yuyao Xu (2018-2022).
 Quantifying microplastics in freshwater environments in China.
 UNNC scholarship.

-Amit Kumar (2018-2022) Investigation into transitions from meteorological to hydrological droughts.
+Amit Kumar (2018-2022) Investigating the factors influencing the transition from meteorological to hydrological droughts.
 Vice Chancellors scholarship for research excellence.

 Hazel Wilson (2017-2021).
 Reefs of rubbish: the ecological and geomorphological implications of litter in urban streams.
 EPSRC Engineering Water Resilience DTP.

 Fernando Garzón (2017-2020).
-Modelling suitability of catchments to Natural Flood Management interventions.
+Exploring the optimal placement of Natural Flood Management (NFM) in different catchment configurations.
 Ceiba Scholarship.

 Richard Mason (2016-2020) The zoogeomorphology of case-building caddisfly.
 NERC CENTA scholarship.